mth229/mth229.github.io/index.md

 * [Integration](http://mth229.github.io/integration.html)

-Basics of integration with applications including rectangle, trapezoid, Simpson's, and the `quaggk` function.
+Basics of Riemann integration with applications including trapezoid and  Simpson's methods.
+The `quaggk` function.
 Applications to volumes of solids of revolution.

 <br/>